 Minimum Qualifications (Knowledge, Skills, Abilities, Education, Experience, Certifications, Licensure)

-- Must have a Ph.D. in chemistry, medicinal chemistry or a related field.
+- The successful candidate must have a Ph.D in pharmaceutical sciences, chemical biology, chemistry, or a related field.

 - Previous work with drug design and creation of novel molecules.